Utah Ski Resorts

 Lift Ticket Cost: $140 - Kids Free w/ Parents

-There's a lot to explore: Peruvian Gulch, Gad Valley & Mineral Basin.
+Peruvian Gulch, Gad Valley & Mineral Basin.

 Mineral Basin is one of the most beautiful places in the world.
-It has the softest powder and shares runs with Alta like Sugarloaf.
+It has the softest powder and shares runs with Alta's Sugarloaf.
 You can get Mineral Basin by Tram, Little Cloud, or the Peruvian tunnel.
+I love Snowbird.
+It's so big and beautiful.
+I discover something new every time.

 Park City Mountain Resort